 DM: Dennis Wise (England)

-Known as the most successful capatin at Chelsea before the emerge of John Terry.
+In a career spanning over 20 years, Wise played for Wimbledon, Leicester City, Millwall, Southampton, Coventry City and, most notably, Chelsea.
+He was known as the most successful captain at Chelsea before the emerge of John Terry.
 He captained Chelsea as they won two FA Cups, two League Cups and an UEFA Cup Winners' Cup.
-Despite his successes at club level, he only earned 21 caps.
+Despite his successes at club level, he only earned 21 caps for England.

 CM: Frank Lampard (England)